 It isn’t known why some people develop PCS and others don’t.

 The severity of the concussion or TBI plays no role in the likelihood of developing PCS.

-As several of the symptoms mirror those associated with depression, anxiety, and post-traumatic stress disorder (PTSD), it is believed that people with pre-existing psychiatric conditions are more likely to develop PCS after a concussion.
+Some experts believe that people with pre-existing psychiatric conditions are more likely to develop PCS after a concussion.

 No single treatment exists for PCS.
 Instead, your doctor will treat the symptoms specific to you.
 Your doctor may refer you to a mental health professional for treatment if you experience anxiety and depression.
 They might suggest cognitive therapy if you have memory issues.

 Your doctor may prescribe antidepressants and anti-anxiety medications to treat your depression and anxiety.
 A combination of antidepressants and psychotherapy counseling may also be helpful in treating depression.